Research Specialist III

 *Salary Commensurate With Experience

-Graduation from an accredited four-year college or university with a degree in tourism, marketing, business administration, a social science, or related field.
-Additionally, a minimum of two (2) years professional experience related to the posted duties.
-Graduate level education may be substituted for professional experience on a year-for-year basis.
+Graduation from an accredited four-year college or university with a degree in business administration, economics, political science, communications or related field plus two (2) years of progressively responsible professional experience in research and/or economic analysis.
+Experience and education may be substituted for one another on a year-for-year basis.

 KNOWLEDGE, SKILLS AND ABILITIES REQUIREMENTS: